 Ms. Trang graduated from the Da Nang University of Technology with a degree in environmental engineering.
 During that time, she volunteered for a local organization investigating and reporting crimes related to wildlife in central Vietnam.

-In her current role with GreenViet, Ms. Trang oversees initiatives related to education, public relations and development.
+In her previous role with GreenViet, Ms. Trang oversaw initiatives related to education, public relations and development.

 In Her Words